When To Update Your Estate Planning Documents

 You change your mind

 You can change your mind an endless amount of times when it comes to who will receive your assets at the time of your death.
-While redoing the paperwork on a frequent basis could be expensive, it’s a good idea to review your estate plan and (re)consider your choices anytime you change your mind about a major component of the plan.
+While redoing the paperwork on a frequent basis will be expensive, it’s a good idea to review your estate plan and (re)consider your choices anytime you change your mind about a major component of the plan.
 If you’re sure it’s time to designate someone new as a beneficiary or to remove someone from your will, be sure to get that in writing.

 Your beneficiary’s status has changed